Minemetero/IgnitiaPlus/README.md

 - **Developer Credit**: I need my name on it so I feel honored.
 - **Calculator Tool**: A simple calculator that evaluates expressions when you press Enter.
 (Big Thanks to [MathJs](https://mathjs.org))
 - **Notes Section**: Who knows what you're going to do with it?

+### 🎛️ Toggle Menu
-- **Toggle Menu**: Allows you to enable or disable widgets like the Clock, Class Timetable, and Todo List.
+Allows you to enable or disable widgets like the Clock, Class Timetable, Todo List, Quote and Footer settings.
+<sub><sup> [#10](https://github.com/Minemetero/IgnitiaPlus/issues/10) it's now a independence :D</sup></sub>

 ### 🌈 Inspirational Quote of the Day
 Idk if it's going to help u, I feel boring, so I made this feature.

+### 👣 Footer
+Modified it to make it look better; stay at the bottom, or you could remove it, or you could keep it like the original one.

 ### ⚠️ Refresh Warning
 It's annoying, we all know; now we fixed it!